This is a list of all the best foods and snacks to buy from supermarkets and hypermarkets in Taiwan. Read on to learn more.

 乖乖 (guai guai) translates to “well-behaved.”
 It’s believed that these snacks make electronics behave.
 Partially due to the bag being green.
 Since green lights on electronics (e.g., routers) indicate it’s properly working.

-Whether you get the Kuai Kuai for superstitious value or to eat, ensure you get the green ones.
-When experimenting with flavors, also try for the yellow and red ones.
+Whether you get the Kuai Kuai for superstitious value or not, ensure you get the green ones.
+When experimenting with flavors, also try the yellow and red ones.

 10. Dried Shredded Squid